Which? Elderly Care

 Good Morning North Belfast is a free, community-based telephone support service.
 The support team can make a telephone call to a person at an agreed time each morning, to check that they are ok and to have a friendly chat.
+The team can offer medication and appointment reminders daily.
 They can also pass on information about local services and community events in their area.
 If a person does not answer their telephone at the prearranged time, their nominated contact person or keyholder can be contacted to let them know that there may be a problem.
 The service also includes advice on benefits, housing and personal security and a Befriending scheme.
 A Gardening service is offered between March and September.

 Support group